developwithpurpose/front-end-developer-exercise/app/README.markdown

 Why jQuery?
 -----------

 I tend to like doing things in the simplest way possible.
 Although I'm almost always certain there's a more clever way to accomplish what I write, I try to filter everything through the lens of handing it off to another person.
-And, not knowing who is going to have to pick up that code 6, 12, or 36 months from now, I want to make sure it's as straight-forward as posisble for even a less-seasoned developer.
+And, not knowing who is going to have to pick up that code 6, 12, or 36 months from now, I want to make sure it's straight-forward for even a less-seasoned developer.

 Why?
 Because I've been on both sides of the equation and have experienced first-hand over the years what it's like to pick up someone else's code--regardless of how cleverly it was written--and try to debug or add to it.
 And while there are some incredible rock-star developers out there, there are a lot more who aren't (myself included!).
 In my experience, there is a large pool of individuals who can make sense of code that has utilized jQuery, but wouldn't recognize the underlying JavaScript functions they're calling.
 On a more selfish level, sacrificing the 86KB jQuery brings to the table more than makes up for itself with the fewer lines of code I have to write.
 It seems trivial, but when you're trying to fire out code on short deadlines, being able to write `$.getJson` instead of `$.ajax({  dataType: "json", url: ..., data: ..., success: ... });` makes a big difference.

 So, you'll notice that I've utilized jQuery functions throughout my code for any places where it made sense and would help shorten my time developing.
-Some folks may argue that things like `$.each()` should always be written as a for/in loop simply bnecause it would process faster, but I tend to look at the scale of what I'm writing and the over size of the project to determine the time writing code vs. the actual payoff.
+Some folks may argue that things like `$.each()` should always be written as a for/in loop simply because it would process faster, but I tend to look at the scale of what I'm writing and the over size of the project to determine the time writing code vs. the actual payoff.
 While I love optimization, I love keeping things simple even more.

 No JavaScript?
 No Problem.
 --------------------------